 Spring Onion Pancakes Recipe

-In Northern China, spring onion pancakes (aka scallion pancakes) are a very popular staple food.
+In Northern China, spring onion pancakes (aka scallion pancakes) are a trendy staple food.
 You can find them both at humble street stalls and in high-end restaurants.
 This recipe for Chinese Scallion (Green Onion) Pancakes is both vegetarian and vegan.

 Mongolian Lamb Hot Pot Recipe

-The Asian version of fondue, hot pot consists of cooking food by dipping it in simmering broth.
-According to legend, the original hot pot was created by Mongolian conquerors who used their helmets as a vessel to cook the food in.
+The Asian version of fondue, hot pot, consists of cooking food by dipping it in the simmering broth.
+According to legend, the original hot pot was created by Mongolian conquerors who used their helmets as a vessel to cook the food.
 Traditionally, Mongolian Hot Pot is made with mutton.
 However, you can substitute chicken if desired.
 This recipe for Mongolian Hot Pot With Lamb includes suggestions for dipping sauces.

 The highlight of this noodle lay in the minced pork sauce or pork gravy.
 And this pork gravy changes from northern China to Southern China with the most two essential sauces stay the same: sweet bean sauce and soybean paste.